Embedding binary data in METS

 The METS <binData>

-elements serve as wrappers for base64 encoded binary content.
-This element can be used to include non-xml metadata or digital content directly in the METS document.
-This is only recommended for relatively small files.
+elements serve as wrappers for Base64-encoded binary content.
+This element can be used to include non-XML metadata or digital content directly in the METS document.
+However, this is only recommended for relatively small files.

 A <binData>